 If you pursue in-store financing from a hot tub dealer, you may be offered competitive promotions or holiday-specific deals.
 Here are a couple options, with rates and terms accurate as of Nov.
 4, 2021:

 As with financing from LightStream and Marcus by Goldman Sachs, there are no penalties for paying off your hot tub early.

 American Pool and Spa

-American Pool and Spa, which is based in Kentucky, works with two companies to offer financing.
-Eligibility is based on credit rating and other criteria:
+American Pool and Spa, based in Kentucky, works with two companies to offer financing.
+Eligibility is based on credit rating and other criteria.

 Through the manufacturer